Caviar: Spain

 The 17th-century book Don Quixote mentions "cavial" in a banquet of German pilgrims.

 Until 1992, sturgeons and caviar were collected at the lower parts of rivers Guadalquivir, Ebro, Duero and Tajo.

 From 1932 to 1970, the Ybarra family had a factory in Coria del Río.

 Overfishing, pollution and the Alcalá del Río dam eliminated the wild population of Acipenser naccarii.

 In Spain, a fish farm called Caviar de Riofrío produces organic caviar at Loja, Granada, Andalusia.

-United Kingdom

-The British royal family had held a long affinity with the sturgeon since 1324, when Edward II decreed it a royal fish, whereby all sturgeons found within the foreshore of the Kingdom were decreed property of the monarch.

 Uruguay

 As well with Canada and the United States, Uruguay has become a major producer and exporter.